apache/spark/docs/web-ui.md

 </table>

 ## Structured Streaming Tab
 When running Structured Streaming jobs in micro-batch mode, a Structured Streaming tab will be available on the Web UI.
-You can check the statistics of a running query or a completed query via clicking a run id on the Streaming Query overview page.
+The overview page displays some brief statistics for running and completed queries.
+Also, you can check the latest exception of a failed query.
+For detailed statistics, please click a "run id" in the tables.

 <p style="text-align: center;">
   <img src="img/webui-structured-streaming-detail.png" title="Structured Streaming Query Statistics" alt="Structured Streaming Query Statistics">
 </p>

+The statistics page displays some useful metrics for insight into the status of your streaming queries.
+Currently, it contains the following metrics.

+* **Input Rate.** The aggregate (across all sources) rate of data arriving.
+* **Process Rate.** The aggregate (across all sources) rate at which Spark is processing data.
+* **Input Rows.** The aggregate (across all sources) number of records processed in a trigger.
+* **Batch Duration.** The process duration of each batch.
+* **Operation Duration.** The amount of time taken to perform various operations in milliseconds.
+The tracked operations are listed as follows.
+    * addBatch: Adds result data of the current batch to the sink.
+    * getBatch: Gets a new batch of data to process.
+    * latestOffset: Gets the latest offsets for sources.
+    * queryPlanning: Generates the execution plan.
+    * walCommit: Writes the offsets to the metadata log.

-The statistics page displays some useful metrics (e.g., how many records received per second and the time used for different stages of a micro-batch execution) for insight into the status of your streaming queries.
-As an early-release version, the page is still under development and will be improved in future releases.
+As an early-release version, the statistics page is still under development and will be improved in future releases.

 ## Streaming Tab
 The web UI includes a Streaming tab if the application uses Spark streaming.
 This tab displays